 A: The Constituent Assembly which was responsible for writing the Constitution envisaged reservations and Article 370 as temporary measures.
 Similarly very few people today remember that ‘Uniform Civil Code’ is a part of the Directive Principles of State Policy of the Constitution.
 Addressing these issues will go a long way in fostering national integration.
 The UCC is unfortunately viewed as a religious issue, but bringing it about will be in the interest of gender equality.

 Minimum government; maximum governance.
-Government should exit business and focus on administering.
+The government should exit business and focus on administering.
 The polity should work for the eradication of corruption and crony capitalism.
 Parliamentary oversight committees should be appointed to monitor the performance of industries.

 Most important, we must find ways and means to do away with dynastic rule in politics.
 A family (the definition of HUF as clarified by the Supreme Court should be the unit for this) should not have more than one member at a time in public office.
 And limit the tenure of public office.
 No person should be allowed to more than two terms in public office.